Rerukane Chandawimala Thera: Death and funeral

 Rerukane Chandawimala Thera died on 4 July 1997, due to natural causes at his temple in Pokunuwita at age 99.
 His funeral was done according to the last will and the instructions he has given to his pupils in the early 1980s.
 Maha Nayaka Thera requested for no state funeral, no publicity in the media, no banners, no ringing of his temple bell and stated that all he had wanted was for his body be cremated within the temple premises, with no coffin.
 He also requested not to keep his body more than 24 hours after his death and his funeral was conducted according to his last will and instructions in a very simple manner.
 Rerukane Chandawimala Thera had used a rough wooden bed to sleep on and his bodily remains was carried on an equally rough wooden structure and cremated in a rough wood pyre, bereft of any decoration.
 Rerukane Chandawimala Thera was the Maha Nayaka of the Swegin Chapter of Amarapura Nikaya for a period of over two decades from 1976 until his death in 1997.

 Books (selection)

-The following are some of the notable books written by Rerukane Chandawimala Thera.
+The following are all the 27 books written by Rerukane Chandawimala Maha Thera.